 SAN FRANCISCO, California – A woman went on a hit-and-run rampage in San Francisco.
 Specifically, the incident occurred on Wednesday afternoon.

 The San Francisco Police Department identified the suspect as 25-year-old Cherry Neal.
 The suspect injured multiple people.
 Furthermore, she damaged multiple vehicles.
+She’s lucky she didn’t kill anyone, or at least, that she hasn’t killed anyone yet.

-- Four counts felony Hit & Run involving injury
+- Four counts felony Hit-and-Run involving injury

 - Three counts failing to stop at the scene of an accident with damage to property